piotrzalecki/jspark/README.md

 # jspark
-Cli tool for crating Jira tickets in cooperation with LLMs
+CLI tool for crating Jira tickets in cooperation with LLMs.